Jaithecomder/shell/README.md

 - **bg** - to continue a stopped background process
 - Input can be redirected from a file using `<`
 - Output can be redirected to a file using `>` (write) or `>>` (append)
-- Pipeline `|` can be used to redirect output of one command to input of the next command (only for foreground processes)
+- Pipeline `|` can be used to redirect output of one command to input of the next command (only for foreground processes) (does not work properly with Ctrl+C and Ctrl+Z)
 - Multiple commands can be passed in one line separated by `;` or `&`
 - Commands succeeded by `&` will run in background
 - Press Tab to autocomplete with file/directory names